Journal of Precision Biosciences

 Boccalatte et al., 2022

-Figure 3: Funnel Plot of Response Proportions and Standard Errors for CAR T-Cell Clinical Trial Outcomes Across Solid Tumor Indications.
-This funnel plot illustrates the relationship between the proportion of response and its standard error across studies.
+Figure 2: The Plot of Response Proportions and Standard Errors for CAR T-Cell Clinical Trial Outcomes Across Solid Tumor Indications.
+This plot illustrates the relationship between the proportion of response and its standard error across studies.
 The narrowing shape reflects decreasing variability with increasing response rates, helping assess data consistency and potential bias.

-3.3 Statistical Assessment of CAR T-Cell Therapy Outcomes
+3.3 Statistical Synthesis and Heterogeneity-Aware Evaluation of CAR T-Cell Therapy Effectiveness, Safety, and Engineering Variability

 Table 2: CAR T-Cell Engineering Strategies Designed to Overcome Biological Barriers in Solid Tumors.
 This table outlines advanced CAR T-cell design strategies aimed at addressing key obstacles in solid tumor immunotherapy, including antigen heterogeneity, immunosuppressive tumor microenvironments, metabolic stress, and limited trafficking.
 Each strategy is linked to representative mechanistic examples and clinical or preclinical applications.